Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Abstract

 \section{Abstract}

 Many causal processes have spatial and temporal dimensions.
-Yet the classic causal inference framework is not directly applicable when the treatment and outcome variables are generated by spatio-temporal processes with an infinite number of possible event locations at each point in time.
-We take up the challenge of extending the potential outcomes framework to these settings by formulating the treatment point process as stochastic intervention.
-Our causal estimands include the expected number of outcome events in a specified area of interest under a particular stochastic treatment assignment strategy.
-We develop an estimation technique that applies the inverse probability of treatment weighting method to spatially-smoothed outcome surfaces.
-We demonstrate that the proposed estimator is consistent and asymptotically normal as the number of time period approaches infinity.
-A primary advantage of our methodology is its ability to avoid structural assumptions about spatial spillover and temporal carryover effects.
-We use the proposed methods to estimate the effects of American airstrikes on insurgent violence in Iraq (February 2007 -- July 2008).
-We find that increasing the average number of daily airstrikes for up to one month increases insurgent attacks across Iraq and within Baghdad.
-We also find evidence that airstrikes can displace attacks from Baghdad to new locations up to 400 kilometers away.
+Yet the classic causal inference framework is not directly applicable when the treatment and outcome variables are generated by spatio-temporal point processes.
+We extend the potential outcomes framework to these settings by formulating the treatment point process as a stochastic intervention.
+Our causal estimands include the expected number of outcome events in a specified area under a particular stochastic treatment assignment strategy.
+Our methodology allows for arbitrary patterns of spatial spillover and temporal carryover effects.
+Using martingale theory, we show that the proposed estimator is consistent and asymptotically normal as the number of time periods increases.
+We propose a sensitivity analysis for the possible existence of unmeasured confounders, and extend it to the H\'ajek estimator.
+Simulation studies are conducted to examine the estimators' finite sample performance.
+Finally, we illustrate the proposed methods by estimating the effects of American airstrikes on insurgent violence in Iraq from February 2007 to July 2008.
+Our analysis suggests that increasing the average number of daily airstrikes for up to one month may result in more insurgent attacks.
+We also find some evidence that airstrikes can displace attacks from Baghdad to new locations up to 400 kilometers away.